MatthiasHansHeinrichSchmitt/RUST_exam/README.md

 # RUST_exam

+Developer's Names:
-Developer's Names: Muhammad Azka Bintang Pramudya, Matthias Hans Heinrich Schmitt
+- Muhammad Azka Bintang Pramudya 🇮🇩
+- Matthias Hans Heinrich Schmitt 🇩🇪

 In the following three sections, we are going to comment on the code pipelines of the different tasks.